 How much to give?

-However, you can only write off certain expenses like materials and not actual labor.
-So you can't write off your employees' time volunteering at the animal shelter, but you can write off the pet food and the brushes you buy as well as the mileage.
+However, you can only write off certain expenses, like materials and not actual labor.
+You can't write off your employees' time volunteering at the animal shelter, but you can write off items like mileage.

 There are few downsides to charitable giving.
 It's not as simple as dropping loose change into the donation bucket.
 Making a large donation requires research and planning.
-Make sure you and your non-profit partners are both versed in the federal tax code as well as your state's specific tax rules, otherwise you may not be able take those tax deductions, and you could face increased scrutiny from the IRS.
+It's important to avoid scams.
+Make sure you and your nonprofit partners are both versed in the federal tax code as well as your state's specific tax rules; otherwise, you may not be able take those tax deductions, and you could face increased scrutiny from the IRS.